Dubai Millennium: Assessment

 In the International Classification (the forerunner of the World Thoroughbred Racehorse Rankings), Dubai Millennium was named the best racehorse in the world in 2000.
 His rating of 134 was ahead of Sinndar (132) and Montjeu (130).
 The rating was considered rather disappointing for those who had considered him a true "great".
 He had previously been awarded a rating of 127 for his 1999 performances.

 Dubai Millennium was given a Timeform rating of 140, the highest since Dancing Brave in 1986.
 It placed him in the top ten since that organisation was founded in 1948.

 Dubai Millennium never won a Cartier Racing Award.
 In 1999 he was beaten to the titles of Champion Three-Year-Old Colt and Horse of the Year by Montjeu and Daylami respectively.
 A year later Giant's Causeway was Horse of the Year, with Kalanisi being named Champion Older Horse.

 Stud career

 Dubai Millennium was retired to the Dalham Hall Stud, part of the Darley Stud organisation.
 His stallion fee in his first season was set at £100,000.

 In April 2001, the horse became gravely ill with what was quickly diagnosed as grass sickness.
 Intensive veterinary treatment and three operations were not sufficient to save Dubai Millennium, and he was euthanised whilst still under anaesthetic on 29 April.
+The Dick Vet research finally isolated a neurotoxic enzyme similar to snake venom and has postulated this enzyme as the probable cause of equine grass sickness.
 He is buried at the Dalham Hall Stud.

 His only crop of foals produced several winners, including the Prix Daniel Wildenstein winner Echo of Light and, most notably, Dubawi.
 Dubawi won National Stakes, the Irish 2,000 Guineas and the Prix Jacques Le Marois and went on to sire the 2,000 Guineas winner Makfi and many other important winners.